The Duchess of Gloucester visits Bermuda

 On November 13, the Presentation of the Colours took place at the National Sports Centre which was reportedly packed with people who were curious to watch the event that happens only once every 25 years.
 “In 2009, the year of your great 400th Anniversary, the Queen visited Bermuda, and today I am delighted to be able to bring Her Majesty’s warmest good wishes to everyone,” the Duchess said.
 “A year on, I am so pleased to come to Bermuda myself with the very special task of presenting new Colours to my regiment.”
 She also added: “It’s important the Regiment remembers its past because in the future its members may be asked to give that little bit extra, which can make all the difference between victory and defeat.”

-The Duchess of Gloucester, who became Chief-in-Colonel of the Bermuda Regiment in 2006, finished her official visit with a Wreath-Laying ceremony in St George’s, that was followed by a Remembrance Ceremony at St Peter’s Church on November 14.Filed under British Royals
+The Duchess of Gloucester, who became Chief-in-Colonel of the Bermuda Regiment in 2006, finished her official visit with a Wreath-Laying ceremony in St George’s, that was followed by a Remembrance Ceremony at St Peter’s Church on November 14.Filed under The United Kingdom

-Tagged Bermuda, Military, Official Visit, Patronage, Soccer, Sport, The Duchess of Gloucester.
+Tagged Bermuda, Football, Military, Official Visit, Patronage, Sport, The Duchess of Gloucester.